kyleslie2/kyleleslie.dev/README.md

 # TODO:

+Get blog landing page with tags
+- lists, recommendations, TIL, projects, personal, portfolio, workflow

+maybe?:
 - keep navbar on top at all times for desktop view? (shirk and shadow or no?)
 - portfolio section
 - main blog page
 - main lists page